 How Do Dark Circles Form?

 Dark circles can be present from childhood, in some people.
+They are bordered by a groove known as the tear trough.
 In this case, a large part of the cause is genetics.
 One cannot change his/her facial bone structuring, how deep the blood vessels lay in this area, or the natural melanin production of the under eye skin.
 Some people have a hollow bone structure, shallow blood vessels, and dark pigment in this area–all of which make dark circles prominent.
 They can also form due to lack of sleep, intake of dehydrating beverages, excessive sun exposure, and nasal congestion.

 How Do Under Eye Wrinkles Form?

 Under eye wrinkles can be present in the absence of dark circles.
-While they are largely caused by aging and genetic predisposition, aggravators include sun damage and cigarette smoking.
+While they are largely caused by aging and genetic predisposition, they can be enhanced by sun damage and cigarette smoking.
 UV rays can affect oxygen molecules in the skin.
 They become unstable and damage structures in the skin such as collagen and elastin fibers.
 The toxins in cigarettes, as well as the squinting reaction that accompanies the exhalation of smoke, also damages collagen fibers and creases the skin.
 Wrinkles form as a result.

 How Do Eyebags Form?